-A reader asked some very good questions regarding the Suica Transit Platform model and Open Loop:
+A reader asked some very good questions regarding JR East Transit Platform model basics and how they compare to Open Loop.
+I’ll try to summarize the essential points.

 1) Thinking about this recently – is there a non-techie argument for introducing Suica-type cards in the current day in places with preexisting open-loop infrastructure, wide debit card adoption (even kids), and little overcrowding at ticket gates due to lower volumes?